Captain4LK/SoftLK-tools/docs/SLK_img2pixel.md

 ***Save preset***

 Save the current settings and palette to a json file.
-Presets can be loaded again later.
+Presets can be loaded again later by both the gui and the cmd version of SLK_img2pixel.

 ***Select input dir***